 14. Push your idea

 Often, taking a second pass at your initial drawing can be beneficial.
-When we think to ourselves what it is we want to draw, we sometimes have a clear picture as to what that action looks like.
+When you think about what it is you want to draw, you sometimes have a clear picture as to what that action looks like.

 For instance, say you want to draw your character sitting down.
 You could very well draw them resting on a chair and that will get the point across.
 But how might you push it to tell a better story?
 Maybe they’re bored, and so their posture is slouched and they’re resting their head in their hands.
 The addition of more exaggerated movements and subtle acting can make for a much more appealing character.

 We should also consider how the character is feeling.
 Visual clues such as facial expression and body language can help convey the emotions of the character immediately.
 A character feeling confident may stand with their shoulders back and their head held high.
 On the other hand, a timid character may be crossing their arms, with their head hung low.